laura310/Stocks-Recommendation-Engine/README.md

 It does not let you chhose more than 2.
 Then click submit.
 Takes few seconds to update pie chart and line graph.
-The table below is not updated yet.
-Keeps displying hard coded data.
+The table below displays the Strategy used and Ticker symbol.
+Other data is hardcoded.